MagnusS0/Foundations-of-Data-Science-Final-Exam/README.md

 # Foundations of Data Science: Programming and Linear Algebra - Final Project

 This repository contains the collaborative work for the final exam project for the course CDSCO1001U, taught by Professor Raghava Mukkamala at Copenhagen Business School, Denmark.
-Our project focuses on implementing foundational data science algorithms in Python and exploring their applications in linear algebra.
+Our project focuses on implementing foundational data science algorithms in Python and exploring their applications.

 ## Project Overview